zaq0718/Measurement-invariance/README.md

 **Purpose**: This code is used to examine the assumption of measurement invariance using clinical data.
 If you are interested in using their data, please submit an application to access data.

-** Data**: Data can be accessed : CENTER-TBI[https://www.center-tbi.eu/].Unfortunately, I can not provide any data here.
+**Data**: Data can be accessed to : CENTER-TBI[https://www.center-tbi.eu/].Unfortunately, I can not provide any data here.
 If you are interested in using their data, please submit an application to access data.

 **Code**: